dubovsky14/PlateSolver/README.md

-The package implements plate solving (i.e. calculating celestial coordinate from a photo of the night sky).
+The package implements plate solving (i.e. calculating celestial coordinates from a photo of the night sky).
 The code uses the algorithm published in 2009 by D. Lang, D. W. Hogg, K. Mierle, M. Blantom and S. Roweis: https://arxiv.org/pdf/0910.2233.pdf

 In order to be able to plate solve, one has to have two files: